VertigoOne1/k8s/README_quick_single_node.md

 nucemu   NotReady   control-plane,master   4m43s   v1.21.14
 ```

-### Convert to single node cluster, so it can run vraptor pods as a single thing
+### Convert to single node cluster, so it can run workload pods on itself

 ```
 kubectl taint nodes --all node-role.kubernetes.io/master-